gae-toolbox/spiner/README.md

-Core components for GAE webapp2
+# spiner

+Extension package for webapp2 based apps running on GAE